Microwave Remote Sensing

 Passive Microwave Sensing

-Passive microwave sensor are similar in concept to Thermal remote sensing.
+Passive microwave sensor is similar in concept to Thermal remote sensing.
 The Passive systems collect the radiation that is naturally emitted by the observed surface.
-The emitted energy is related to the temperature and moisture properties of the emitted object or surface within it is field of view.
+The emitted energy is related to the temperature and moisture properties of the emitted object or surface within it is a field of view.